Disruptive Events: (Inter)national Disaster, Resilience and Climate change

 - Regional Safety Service of Brabant

 - University Medical Center Utrecht

-During the second module, students in the climate change track will work in small teams on consultancy projects in collaboration with an actual client.
-Project groups are multidisciplinary, meaning that students learn both with each other and from each other.
+During the second module, Climate Change, you will work in small teams on consultancy projects in collaboration with an actual client.
+Project groups are multidisciplinary, meaning that you learn both with each other and from each other.
 All project topics are focused on environmental disasters affecting the world now and can be monitored and solved with creative solutions.

 - Introduction to Climate Change and Migration Issues (3)